-Digital identity denotes attribution of attributes to a person, which are immediately operationally accessible by technical means.
-More to the point, the identifier of a digital partial identity of can be a simple e-mail address in a news group or a mailing list.
+Digital identity denotes attribution of attribute values to an individual person, which are immediately operationally accessible by technical means.
+More to the point, the identifier of a digital partial identity can be a simple e-mail address in a news group or a mailing list.
 Its owner will attain a certain reputation.
 More generally we might consider the whole identity as a combination from "I" and "Me" where the "Me" can be divided into an implicit and an explicit part: Digital identity is the digital part from the explicated "Me".
-Digital identity should denote all those personally related data that can be stored and automatically interlinked by a computer-based application.
+Digital identity should denote all those personal data that can be stored and automatically interlinked by a computer-based application.